Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Discussion

 A limitation of this work is its focus on understanding sufficiency criteria for when a system will have an Achilles Heel.
 Given how AI systems will not generally adhere to a simple, coherent set of decision theoretic principles, proving necessity criteria will involve additional assumptions.
 Nonetheless, these may be valuable for developing theoretical assurances for when a system will \emph{not} develop one of these weaknesses.
 Formulating additional strategies for how certain decision theoretic tendencies can be implanted into systems would be valuable for assurance.
 Progress in symbol grounding and related questions involving theory of mind for AI systems will be helpful toward this goal.

-This author believe that understanding how advanced AI systems may develop Achilles Heels and the various dilemmas which may exploit them will be valuable for modeling these systems, containing them, and making them more robust via design and adversarial training.
+This author believes that understanding how advanced AI systems may develop Achilles Heels and the various dilemmas which may exploit them will be valuable for modeling these systems and thinking about strategies for containing them and making them more robust.
 A thorough understanding of Achilles Heels will be best paired with well-developed specification and transparency measures for ensuring the aligned development of advanced AI.
 Although modeling these systems remains a difficult challenge, this work makes progress toward understanding novel failure modes and why even superintelligent systems may possess them.